 In consultation with the NAHSSS Reference Group and Kate's parents, SARRAH initiated an award (for Tasmanian scholars only) in memory of an undergraduate scholar from Tasmania, Kate Scanlon, who died in an overseas accident in 2011.

 Kate, then 21, was studying physiotherapy at Monash University and had been receiving the NAHSSS Undergraduate scholarship since 2010.

 The inaugural Kate Scanlon Award for funding in 2013 was presented on 21 September 2012 at the 2012 SARRAH National Conference held in Launceston.

-In April 2013, eligible NAHSSS Undergraduate scholarship recipients from Tasmania studying in an accredited/approved Australian undergraduate or entry level allied health course in 2014 were again invited to apply.
+In April 2014, eligible NAHSSS undergraduate scholarship recipients from Tasmania studying in an accredited/approved Australian undergraduate or entry level allied health course in 2015 were again invited to apply.

-SARRAH announced that Madeline Davey (Speech Pathology) was selected as the 2014 recipient.
+SARRAH announced at the 2014 National Conference that Frances Aird (Physiotherapy) was selected as the 2015 recipient.

-Madeline was presented with her award at the SARRAH National Summit on 27 October 2013 in Canberra.
+Frances was presented with her award at the Conference held in Kingscliff NSW.

 Left to right: Rod Wellington (SARRAH Chief Executive Officer) and